Find a job that works for you

 While private accountants are not required to hold financial designations, there are several, including the Canadian CPA, that can boost your salary potential and show your commitment to the standards and ethics required by your provincial board of accountancy.
 Non-designated accountants may face restrictions in their practice like the inability to sign off on audits.
 A professional accounting designation can improve their employment chances.

-Many new graduates choose to begin their careers in public accounting.
-The experience builds a strong foundation for the remainder of their accounting careers.
-Among the advantages are the opportunity to work with prestigious clients, to travel, and to get training and career development.
-After several years in public accounting, some will decide they prefer the work-life balance or industry specialization that corporate accounting offers.
+Downs advises new graduates to begin their careers in public accounting vs. private, as the experience will build a strong foundation for the remainder of their accounting careers.
+Among the advantages are the opportunities to work with prestigious clients, travel, and get training and career development.

 Either way, accountants can enjoy long and successful careers, whether they choose a career path in public accounting or private accounting.